mikependon/RepoDB/RepoDb.Wiki/Implementing a Trace.md

 The programming language we will be using is *C#*.
 Please have at least *Visual Studio 2017* installed in your machine.

+We suggest that you first visit our [Implementing a Repository](https://github.com/mikependon/RepoDb/wiki/Implementing-a-Repository) page if you have not read it yet.

 This is an *advance* topic, we expect that you already had experienced using the *RepoDb* library.
-We also expect that you already have created your own *Project/Solution* for this tutorial.

 ## What is Trace?